The weird and wacky mascots promoting coronavirus vaccines around the world

 The phenomena has been particularly visible in Asian countries such as Japan, where there’s already a thriving mascot culture.

-One challenge with social media, said Larson, is that a mascot in one context can appear inappropriate in another — such as some iterations of Brazil’s Ze Gotinha that to an American audience might conjure up images of the Ku Klux Klan’s signature garb.
+One challenge with social media, said Larson, is that a mascot in one context can appear inappropriate in another — such as some iterations of Brazil’s Zé Gotinha that to an American audience might conjure up images of the Ku Klux Klan’s signature garb.

 In Israel, a tongue-in-cheek ad produced by the ministry of health to promote covid-19 precautions — in which a winged character named “covid, Cupid’s stepbrother” describes themselves as being from Wuhan, China — caught the ire of Chinese officials in August and was ultimately deleted.